19 Nov Ways to Get Cosy and Embrace Winter

 Ways to Get Cosy & Embrace Winter

 Winter is a beautiful invitation to embrace a slower pace, get outside and cosy up.
 Scroll down to read some of my favourite ways to do this.

-PS Recently my outdoors time has been spent with my friends at The Felix Project; cooking up surplus food, making hot lunches & serving it from a donated food truck.
+PS recently my outdoors time has been spent with my friends at The Felix Project; cooking up surplus food, making hot lunches & serving it from a donated food truck.
 This week we made lunch for 300 at Muslim Welfare House, North London but the urgent aim is 1000 meals a day in Central London alone.
-If you are able to, please join us volunteering your energy one day in 2021.
+If you are able to, please join us volunteering your energy.
 Click here for more info.

 Curl up with homemade Chai & something baked with love

 Ultimate cosy vibes calls for Banana bread (with a twist) and a steaming pot of spiced masala chai like this recipe (given to me by the wonderful women from Grenfell Tower’s Hubb Community Kitchen – whose cookbook, Together, continues to raise funds to keep their thriving neighbourhood kitchen alive).
 Baking for yourself is a lovely invitation to slow down & take care of yourself but perhaps you’ve got a neighbour who would appreciate the love too, so baking extra and dropping round to their doorstep could make their day more than you know.
 Here are 5 of my favourite cosy, comforting bakes to make at home.